alxlchnr/change-git-user/README.md

 If some of the parameters are not set, they will not be changed.

-**You may have to mark the tool as executable on your computer before first usage**
+You can download releases of the command line tool from this github repository or if you have Go installed on your computer you can also get the executable by executing

+        go get github.com/alxlchnr/change-git-user